naissur/pure-graph/README.md

 import _ from 'ramda';
 import assert from 'assert';

 const empty = g.EMPTY_GRAPH;        // initialize an empty graph

-const testGraph = _.compose(    // add nodes with '0' and '1' id's, and an edge between them (composition from ramda is in reversed order) g.addEdge('0', '1'), g.addNode('1', {x: 30, y: 40}),
+const testGraph = _.compose(        // add nodes with '0' and '1' id's, and an edge between them g.addEdge('0', '1'),              // (composed functions are applied from the last to the first) g.addNode('1', {x: 30, y: 40}),
   g.addNode('0', {x: 10, y: 20})
 )(empty);